 - Your questions

 Make sure you have your elevator pitch ready for the introduction.
-It should be 1-2 minutes and talk about your education, experience, and projects, and conclude with a summary of yourself as a candidate and a preview of your answer to the “why this company” question.
+It should be 1-2 minutes and talk about your education, experience, and projects, and conclude with a summary of yourself as a candidate and a preview of your answer to the “Why should we hire you?” question.

 When crafting a response to the “why this company” question, keep this structure in mind: